Precision digital thermometer for professional kitchens and food safety.

 Smoker vs. Meat Temperature

-One challenge of taking the temperature of smoking meat is that it is easy to falsely read the temperature of the smoker instead of that of the meat.
-Two factors are crucial in achieving the best smoked meat: maintaining a consistent smoking temperature and knowing when to take the meat out of the smoker.
+One challenge in taking the temperature of smoking meat is that it is easy to misread the smoker’s temperature instead of the meat’s.
+Two factors are crucial for achieving the best smoked meat: maintaining a consistent smoking temperature and knowing when to remove the meat from the smoker.

-Therefore, you must constantly monitor the ambient smoker temperature to ensure that your meat is cooking at the ideal rate.
-You should also monitor the internal temperature of the meat as it cooks.
+Therefore, you must constantly monitor the ambient smoker temperature to ensure your meat cooks at the ideal rate.
+You should also control the internal temperature of the meat as it cooks.

-Invest in a meat thermometer with a probe that is connected to an external device for ease of monitoring.
-Some thermometers even have an app that you can use to know when to check the meat for doneness.
+To choose a meat thermometer with a probe that is connected to an external device for ease of monitoring.
+Some thermometers even have an app that lets you know when to check the meat for doneness.
 Insert the probe into the thickest part of the meat for an accurate reading.
 If your meat cut has a bone in it, make sure the probe isn’t touching the bone or a pocket of fat.
-But if you are smoking a smaller meat cut, you can do without a probe and just use an instant-read thermometer.
+But if you are smoking a more minor cut of meat, you can do without a probe and use an instant-read thermometer.

 Here is a temperature guide when checking your smoked meat for doneness with a thermometer: